7 Trader Joe’s Vegetarian Recipes for the Budget Foodie

 It’s not as if being a vegetarian is a new concept — or a fringe idea.
 Nearly one in four Americans reported eating less meat in the previous year, according to a 2019 Gallup Poll.

-By incorporating simple ingredients you can find at Trader Joe’s, these vegetarian recipes can help prevent you from getting bored with your food — or from breaking the bank.
+By incorporating simple ingredients you can find at Trader Joe’s, these vegetarian recipes can help prevent you from getting bored with your food — or breaking the bank.

-We’ve found some delicious ways to make simple meatless dishes, whether you’re a committed vegetarian or are simply trying to eat less meat than you usually do.
+We’ve found some delicious ways to make simple meatless dishes, whether you’re a committed vegetarian or simply trying to eat less meat than you usually do.

-Budgeting for meals doesn’t have to mean going all-in organic (though you can check out these seven ways to save on organic food) or spending a bundle on fancy meat substitutes.
+Going vegetarian doesn’t have to mean going all-in organic (though you can check out these seven ways to save on organic food) or spending a bundle on fancy meat substitutes.

 To make meals healthy but still delicious, simply include a protein-rich food and look for ways to incorporate vegetables or fruit in every meal.